benoj/benoj.github.io/_posts/2015-03-03-why-i-think-randomised-test-data-is-good.md

 For me, the major benefit of randomised test input data is this ability to short circuit the triangulation  phase when writing code.
 However this approach also brings another major benefit, lets imagine for a second the following scenario:

 You are working on a multi-phased software project where in the first iteration, you only care about 1 specific type of dog.
-So in your code which serializes the Dog object to be sent on to another system you simply hardcode the dog type to “Labrador”.
+So in your code which serializes the Dog object to be sent on to another system you simply hard-code the dog type to “Labrador”.

 You might write a test which looks like the following:
 {% highlight java %}